MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 ### How do Liquidations work in Mustang?

-Mustang primarily uses Api3's OEV oracles to prevent value leakage and maintain proper price feeds for our collaterals.
-Chainlink is also used as a backup in some cases.
+Mustang uses Tellor oracles to maintain proper price feeds for our collaterals.
 Check out the [oracles](/docs/technical-documentation/oracles) section for more info.

 Troves get liquidated if the LTV goes above the maximum value.